 - To tap into the international networks where Irish curators, art critics, galleries, art magazines, etc. can enrich their practices and research around Photography.

 - To establish strong bonds with other International photography festivals and fairs worldwide, propitiating a new channel to develop cultural exchange.

 Currently, our work is focused in the following areas:

-- To celebrate a yearly festival of Photography around the country.
+- To celebrate an annual festival of Photography around the country.

 - To develop a comprehensive photobook collection and offer free public access to it throughout the year.

 - To develop an ongoing collection of books on contemporary Irish Photography.